missionpinball/mpf-docs/hardware/index.rst

 MPF compatible hardware
 =======================

-One of the primary goals of MPF is to behardware-independent.
+One of the primary goals of MPF is to be hardware-independent.
 In other words, we want MPF to work with any hardware pinball controller out there.
 We achieve hardware independence by abstracting all the hardware calls to MPF's platform interface modules, and then the platform modules talk to the actual hardware